 Most doctors don’t routinely test glutathione levels, but Evans suggests it for all his patients: “It’s good to have a baseline, even if you are not sick,” he explains.
 A simple blood test can tell you whether your glutathione is low; he uses the Genova Diagnostics test.
 “Any licensed healthcare provider can order it,” he says.

 Whether or not you choose to confirm your glutathione levels, it’s a safe bet to assume that you’ll benefit from boosting them — especially if you’re not feeling your best, says Evans.

 In truth, most of us could probably use a boost.
 The average American consumes only 35 milligrams of glutathione per day, says Alschuler, far short of the optimal daily intake of 250 milligrams.
 “This, coupled with decreasing glutathione production as we age, leaves most of us deficient.”

 Some scientists wonder whether low glutathione levels are at least partly to blame for the free-radical-induced illnesses so common beyond middle age, such as Alzheimer’s, cancer, and heart disease.
 Indeed, research published in the New England Journal of Medicine found that among people with heart disease, those with the least amount of glutathione in their blood were 30 percent more likely to have a heart attack than those with the most glutathione.

 Given that high stress levels, past infections, poor diet, excess weight, and exposure to toxins can all nibble away at your body’s glutathione stash, it makes sense to do whatever you can to increase your levels.

-The good news: Safeguarding your glutathione levels is fairly straightforward, says Perlmutter (see next page), and “the health implications can be profound.”
+The good news: Safeguarding your glutathione levels is fairly straightforward, says Perlmutter (see “8 Ways to Boost Glutathione” below), and “the health implications can be profound.”